 Then, set jack-to-knuckle position, regulating to samples using an 18” ruler and under-lighting with a Lighting Rail.
-Place the Regulating Rack set at hammerline (with lights plugged in) just back from hammer crowns and wink hammers to set repetition height.
-Now, set hammerline, letoff (measured with Gauge Keys) and drop, and refine aftertouch by dip and backchecks by playing hammers into check off the Regulating Rack.
+Place the Regulating Rack set at hammerline (with lights plugged in) just behind hammer crowns and wink hammers to set repetition height.
+Now, set hammerline, letoff (measured with Gauge Keys), and simultaneous double escapement (validated by drop).
+Finally, refine aftertouch by dip and backchecks by playing hammers into check off the Regulating Rack.

 Using the WNG Key Gram Weight Set, match downweight and upweight speeds for each key, choosing downweights and upweights that provide clear, positive motion (no need for topstack tapping).
 Apart from being fast, matching speeds reveals any frictional irregularities, slower indicating too much friction, faster, too little.